tlgs/qz/README.md

 # qz

-qz is a _really_ minimal time tracking CLI application.
+qz is a barebones time-tracking CLI application:

-Here's a quick overview:

-- single Python module (~500 SLOC); no third-party dependencies
+  - single module in idiomatic Python (~500 SLOC); no third-party dependencies
   - simple SQLite database to manage state
   - minimal command interface to record and log activities

 ## Installation